leny/kouto-swiss/README.md

 ### Special call for contribution : something who write better english than mine !

-> As you can guess by my spelling, english isn't my first language.
+> As you can guess from my spelling, english **isn't** my first language.
 And as I make prodigious efforts to try, I still can't write good and readable documentation as a native speaker should.

 If you want to help the **kouto swiss** project, but don't want to write code, please, consider a little review of the docs, correcting my *very bad* english.
 Many thanks !